akraturi/RiskService/README.md

 ### 5. Test the Service

-In Memory database is pre populating some sample risks
+In Memory database is pre populated with some sample risks

 ```bash
 curl http://localhost:8080/v1/risks